 “I really need to get back on track.”
 She thought about how important it is to create content for dream clients for her business and for Facebook engagement.
 “How can I create content consistently when I don’t even know what content to create?”

 Maybe you can relate to Kendall?
-I sure can.
+Many life coaches can.

-No argument here, writing articles/blog posts/video scripts for content marketing can be hard work!
+The reality is, writing articles/blog posts/video scripts for content marketing can be hard work.

-You might not feel like you have much to say.
-Maybe it feels like nothing is new or exciting anymore.
-Is your mindset that no one will care about your content anyway?
-Well, that’s just your inner mean girl talking!
+You might not feel like you have much new to say.
+Maybe it feels like it’s all been said.
+Is your marketing mindset that no one will care about your content anyway?
+Well, that’s just your inner mean girl talking.

-Even though it feels like you’re staring at a blank screen (for hours) when it’s time to create fresh content for your dream client, there are still plenty of valuable ideas that will resonate with your people.
-I pinky-swear promise.
+Even if it feels like you’re staring at a blank screen (for hours) when it’s time to create fresh content for your dream client, you still have plenty of valuable ideas that will resonate with your people.
+I promise.

 - How to reduce stress naturally without medication for women over 50

 - Empowering women solopreneurs struggling with imposter syndrome or overwhelm

 - Applying self-care strategies for single working moms (in only 15 minutes a day)